miguellopezbecona/Migration-Profiler/README.md

 * `my_profiler`
   - `-b`: filename for base energy consumptions.
 Useful for energy strategy.
   - `-l`: minimum memory latency access to sample (default: 250).
   - `-p`: period for memory samples (default: 1000).
-It will probably be rewritten to include all event groups' periods.
+It will probably be rewritten to include all event groups's periods.
-  - `-P`: period for instruction samples (default: 10000000).
+  - `-P`: period for instruction samples (default: 50000000).
 It will probably be discarded.
-  - `-s`: polling timeout in milliseconds (default: 1000).
+  - `-s`: polling timeout in milliseconds (default: -1 (no timeout) in normal strategies, 1000 when energy is involved).

 Furthermore, the test script allows you to indicate a NUMA configuration: